DeFiCh/defichain.com/content/white-paper.en.md

 ### Bitcoin Anchoring

-DeFi Blockchain stakers publish blockchain block hashes periodically to the Bitcoin blockchain, providing public audit and block anchoring of the DeFi Blockchain to the strongest, most secure blockchain in the world.
+DeFiChain stakers publish blockchain block hashes periodically to the Bitcoin blockchain, providing public audit and block anchoring of DeFiChain to the strongest, most secure blockchain in the world.

 Every 60 blocks (approximately 30 minutes), a staker gets the right to write the Merkle root of the previous block onto the Bitcoin blockchain.
 The information written is, specifically, the txid of the Bitcoin transaction, Bitcoin block header and Merkle proof containing the Merkle root onto the newly mined block.
 By doing so, the staker will be rewarded an extra block reward in DFI, incentivising nodes to regularly anchor all records to the Bitcoin blockchain.

 ![Bitcoin Ancoring](/img/white-paper/every-60-blocks.png)

-The DeFi Blockchain node will include a built-in Bitcoin Simplified Payment Verification (SPV) client.
+DeFiChain node will include a built-in Bitcoin Simplified Payment Verification (SPV) client.
 SPV clients sync the Bitcoin blockchain by downloading only block headers which is sufficient information for nodes to add and validate the anchors.

 ## DeFi Building Blocks

-To achieve our goals of enabling decentralized finance transactions on DeFi Blockchain, the following build blocks will be included as a base **native** components on DeFi Blockchain.
+To achieve our goals of enabling decentralized finance transactions on DeFiChain, the following build blocks will be included as a base **native** components on DeFiChain.

 ### Tokenization as a DeFi Standard Token (DST)

 The implementation of the features described in this whitepaper is performed with the use of standardized tokens.
-This chapter describes the mechanics of the tokens, interaction with other cryptoassets (tokens), and how they are used in the DeFi Blockchain.
+This chapter describes the mechanics of the tokens, interaction with other cryptoassets (tokens), and how they are used in DeFiChain.

 ### Cross-chain Mechanics

-DeFi Blockchain uses token standards to bring in external tokens to DeFi Blockchain in a trustless manner and allow trustless financial contracts and trading of all major cryptoasset tokens.
+DeFiChain uses token standards to bring in external tokens to DeFiChain in a trustless manner and allow trustless financial contracts and trading of all major cryptoasset tokens.
 The token standards are similar to ERC20 on Ethereum and Omni on Bitcoin blockchain.
-Through this standard, DeFi Blockchain allows tokenization of any assets.
+Through this standard, DeFiChain allows tokenization of any assets.

-On the DeFi Blockchain the standardized tokens are called DeFi Standard Token (DST).
+On DeFiChain the standardized tokens are called DeFi Standard Token (DST).
 DST tokens are of two different types: DCT, created by users of the system, and DAT, which are asset-backed tokens created with the backing of cryptoassets.

 ![Custom token](/img/white-paper/custom-token.png)

 ### DeFi Custom Token (DCT)

-DCTs are custom tokens that can be created by any user to represent any project or set of smart contracts implemented on DeFi Blockchain.
+DCTs are custom tokens that can be created by any user to represent any project or set of smart contracts implemented on DeFiChain.
 Any user can create such a DCT.
 To prevent abuse, creation of any proprietary DCT requires the user to lock up 1,000 DFI for the time that the tokens are issued.
 The DFI is returned when the tokens are revoked and the DCT is cancelled.

-DCT tokens are not backed intrinsically by the DeFi Blockchain.
-They may be backed through an external mechanism, but it’s essential to note that the DeFi Blockchain does not intrinsically back them.
+DCT tokens are not backed intrinsically by DeFiChain.
+They may be backed through an external mechanism, but it’s essential to note that DeFiChain does not intrinsically back them.
 An example on the Ethereum blockchain would be DGX, which is an ERC20 token backed by gold.
 Ethereum does not back DGX, although the token is created through ERC20.
 The Digix Foundation is accountable for the value of that token.
 Similarly, DCT is the DeFi parallel to ERC20 on Ethereum.
 Creation and issuance of tokens on DeFi is simplified and the potential for errors in the smart contract is eliminated, because creators of DCT can set only the parameters below, using an easy to use scripting interface.

 #### DCT Parameters: